UM-Bridge/benchmarks/docs/source/about.rst

 About
 ================

 UM-Bridge is an open-source, community project.
 Current core developers are listed here.
 We welcome contributions, please read the quickstart guide before getting started.
-If you need support please use the `slack channel <https://join.slack.com/t/um-bridge/shared_invite/zt-16uu2rzoz-~v~vE8MGHKKRRyaH~sbtvw>`_.
 If you want to be listed here as a contributor let us know.

 Core Developers
 =================